 More commonly known as Queen Esther, Hadassah was a bright young Jewish woman chosen by God to save His people from destruction.

 When King Xerxes ruled the Persian Empire, he found himself looking for a wife.
-All the young maidens in the kingdom were taken to the palace and given beauty treatments for a year, after which they were sent before the king so that he could pick his wife.
-When Hadassah was taken, her cousin, Mordecai, told her not to let anyone know she was Jewish as they were hated and mistrusted among the people, so she called herself Esther.
+All the young maidens in the kingdom were taken to the palace and given beauty treatments for a year, after which they were sent before the king, for him to pick his wife.
+When Hadassah was taken, her cousin, Mordecai, told her not to let anyone know she was Jewish, as they were hated and mistrusted among the people, so she called herself Esther.

 The king was so pleased with his wife that he gladly held out the sceptre to her.
-She told him everything and Haman was put to death, and the Jewish people were given permission to defend themselves if anyone tried to attack them.
+She told him everything and Haman was put to death.
+The Jewish people were given permission to defend themselves, if anyone tried to attack them.
 In this way, Esther saved her people.